 This school is a part of Rhodes Colleges, Inc. (RCi).
-Springfield College is a senior level college that serves the purpose of offering Bachelor of Science degrees in Accounting, Computer Information Science, Paralegal and a Bachelor of Business Administration, Associate of Applied Science Degrees and Diploma Programs.
+Springfield College is a senior level college that serves the purpose of offering Bachelor of Science degrees in Accounting, Computer Information Science, Paralegal and a Bachelor of Business Administration, associate of applied science degrees and diploma and certificate programs.
 RCi was formed in 1996 to own and operate colleges across the nation that focus on high demand and specialized skills.
 RCi is continually seeking to provide the kind of education and training that will best serve the changing needs of students, business and industry.